xuri/excelize-doc/en/workbook.md

 Property       | Description
 ---|---
+Category       | A categorization of the content of this package.
-Title          | The name given to the resource.
-Subject        | The topic of the content of the resource.
+ContentStatus  | The status of the content.
+For example: Values might include "Draft", "Reviewed" and "Final" Created        | The create time of the content of the resource.
 Creator        | An entity primarily responsible for making the content of the resource.
+Description    | An explanation of the content of the resource.
+Identifier     | An unambiguous reference to the resource within a given context.
 Keywords       | A delimited set of keywords to support searching and indexing.
 This is typically a list of terms that are not available elsewhere in the properties.
-Description    | An explanation of the content of the resource.
+Language       | The language of the intellectual content of the resource.
 LastModifiedBy | The user who performed the last modification.
 The identification is environment-specific.
-Language       | The language of the intellectual content of the resource.
+Modified       | The modified time of the content of the resource.
-Identifier     | An unambiguous reference to the resource within a given context.
-Revision       | The topic of the content of the resource.
+Revision       | The revision number of the content of the resource.
-ContentStatus  | The status of the content.
-For example: Values might include "Draft", "Reviewed" and "Final" Category       | A categorization of the content of this package.
+Subject        | The topic of the content of the resource.
+Title          | The name given to the resource.
 Version        | The version number.
 This value is set by the user or by the application.

 For example: